The dark sky education units are a face to face, one term, cross curriculum package now available for all Stage 3 and Stage 4 teachers.

 The dark sky education unit is designed for delivery in a project-based learning format and is fully resourced and mapped to the NSW and Australian curriculum.

-All resources relating to the educational unit including videos, worksheets, posters, assessment rubrics and team documents are available for download online.
+All resources relating to the educational units include: videos, worksheets, posters and assessment rubrics.

-We want the night sky to be enjoyed for years to come, that’s why we want kids to learn about light pollution.
+Kids!
+We want the night sky to be enjoyed for years to come.
+That’s why we want you to learn about light pollution.

 Here's what you can do to get involved: